NearlyUnique/from-scratch/readme.md

 # Overview

-A quick, from scratch demo of go including some of the basic go concepts
+A quick, from scratch demo of go including some of the basic go concepts.

+Use git to move between code for these notes, tip is the complete version of these notes.

+e.g. to move to part 4: real func
+`git checkout part4`

 # 1: Hello world.
 - package main